vlandham/vlandham.github.com/_posts/2016-04-11-bubble_charts_in_js.md

 The [Force Layout](https://github.com/mbostock/d3/wiki/Force-Layout) component of D3.js is used to great effect to provide most of the functionality behind the transitions, animations, and collisions in the visualization.

 This layout essentially starts up a little physics simulation in your visualization.
-Components push and pull at one another, eventually settling in to their final positions.
+Components push and pull at one another, eventually settling into their final positions.
 Typically, this layout is used for [graph visualization](http://mbostock.github.com/d3/ex/force.html) .
 Here, however, we forgo the use of edges and instead use it just to move around the nodes of a graph.

 This means we don’t really need to know much about graph theory to understand how this graphic works.
 However, we do need to know the components that make up a force layout, and how to use them.